polarityjam/polarityjam/docs/Usage.rst

 The segmentation files should be in numpy format used in cellpose.

 You can bring both own cell segmentation and nuclei segmentation.
 For Polarity-JaM to use your own segmentation files, they must be stored on disk together with the input images.
+Additionally the parameter ``use_given_mask`` must be set to ``True`` (see paragraph below).
 The segmentation files must be named according to the following pattern:

 ``*_seg.npy`` for the cell segmentation and ``*_seg_nuc.npy`` for the nuclei segmentation.